aws-observability/aws-otel-lambda/extensions/sample-custom-config/README.md

-## Customize ADOT Collector config in Lambda
+## Custom ADOT Collector config in Lambda
 ADOT Lambda layer contains a default config file which exports data to AWS X-Ray.
-But users can use custom config file and related private ca/cert/key files in Lambda to export data to 3rd party backend service in secure mode.
+But users can use custom config file and related private ca/cert/key files in Lambda to export data to other services in secure mode.

 ### Getting started